akshaykmanoj/spry/lib/axiom/mdast/code-interpolate_test.ts-fixture01.md

 The following partial acts as a global layout and will be injected for all pages unless a more specific layout overrides it.

+⚠️ Content injection content happens _before_ any other interpolation so the final interpolation for injected content will occur in the destination cell.
+This means if you use `${...}` type variable replacements they will be done after injection.

 ```md PARTIAL global-layout --inject **/*
 # global layout (injected for any path)
 ```